d1eanotherday/Hacking-Cheatsheet/README.md

 ```

 ## Port-Scanning
-Scan all ports with Service Detection
+Scan all ports with service detection
 ```bash
 nmap -v -A -p- <Target-IP>
 ```